by Rhonda Zonoozi and Tracy Garrett

 - Gradual and realistic weight loss goals.

-If a program sounds too good to be true it probably is.
-Learn more about weight loss at “Weigh” to Go!
-An Introduction to Weight Loss, a free presentation, 9 to 10 a.m., Thursday, Jan.
-15 at the Sun Health Center for Health & Wellbeing, 14719 W. Grand Avenue, Surprise.
-Please RSVP at 623-223-8865.
+If a program sounds too good to be true, it probably is.
+Learn more about weight loss and free or low-cost classes at the Sun Health Center for Health & Wellbeing or call 623-223-8865.

-In February, the Center will launch a 12-week weight loss program (with three monthly follow-up sessions) focused on weight control, physical activity, nutrition and behavior change.
-The group program will also include an exercise component.
-The program costs $400 per person, which breaks down to less than $20 per hour.
-(Total class time = 21 hours).
+The Center offers a 12-week weight loss program (with three monthly follow-up sessions) focused on weight control, physical activity, nutrition and behavior change.
+The group program also includes an exercise component.
 For more information, call 832-WELL (9355).

-Make 2015 your year to get healthy.
+Make this your year to get healthy.
 What do you have to lose?

 Rhonda Zonoozi is an exercise physiologist and certified health coach.
 Tracy Garrett is a registered dietitian and certified diabetes educator.
 Both work for the Sun Health Center for Health & Wellbeing.